 Mark H. Wilcox

-Prof. Wilcox is Chair of PHE's Rapid Review Panel (reviews the utility of infection prevention & control products for the NHS), Deputy Chair of the UK Department of Health's Antimicrobial Resistance and Healthcare Associated Infection (ARHAI) Committee and is a member of the PHE's Programme Board on Healthcare Associated Infection & Antimicrobial Resistance.
+Prof. Wilcox is Chair of PHE's Rapid Review Panel (reviews the utility of infection prevention & control products for the NHS), is a member of the Programme Boards for both PHE and the NHS on Antimicrobial Resistance & Healthcare Associated Infection, and is the former Deputy Chair of the UK Department of Health's Antimicrobial Resistance and Healthcare Associated Infection (ARHAI) Committee.
 He is a member of the Medical Research Council's Infections and Immunity Board, and the Scientific Advisory Board for the EU Innovative Medicines Initiative's COMBACTE-NET consortium.
-From 2017, he was seconded one day per week to NHS Improvement to support the delivery of the new national target to reduce healthcare associated Gram-negative blood stream infections in England.
+From 2017, he has been seconded one day per week to NHS Improvement to support the delivery of the new national target to reduce healthcare associated Gram-negative blood stream infections in England.

 He has formerly been the Director of Infection Prevention (4 years), Infection Control Doctor (8 years), Clinical Director of Pathology (6 years) at LTHT and Head of Microbiology (15 years).

 He is an advisor to the Department of Health in England on healthcare associated infections (HCAIs), the UK EPIC/NICE projects, the Health Technology Assessment (HTA) programme on Healthcare Associated Infection, the Wellcome Trust and CARB-X panel on novel antimicrobials, and the European Centre for Disease Control.
-He is a member of UK, European and US working groups on C. difficile infection, and is on the Editorial Boards of Lancet Gastroenterology & Hepatology, Journal of Hospital Infection and Infectious Diseases in Clinical Practice.
-He has provided clinical advice as part of the FDA/EMA submissions for the approval of several novel antimicrobial agents, 1998–2016.
+He is a member of UK, European and US working groups on C. difficile infection, and is on the Editorial Board of the Journal of Hospital Infection.
+He has provided clinical advice as part of the FDA/EMA submissions for the approval of several novel antimicrobial agents, 1998-2019.

 Eamonn M.M.
 Quigley